knobs-dials/catprinter/README.md

 # How (run)

-Run `python catprint.py`, it should run the little server and start a browser tab for you to poke at.
+Run `python catprint.py`, it should run the little server that find the first applicable printer and start a browser tab for you to poke at to print to it.

 (in windows, you can avoid opening a cmd window by running `run.bat`)